 Rowaling Legacy Project – 1971-2021 (2023)

-The second intention is simple: to return to the 1971 film to local community of Bedding and be a part of what unfolds more than 50 years later.
-This should be a wonderful celebratory event.
+The primary objective was to return the 1971 film to the local community of Beding and be a part of what unfolds more than 50+ years later.
+This proved to be a wonderful celebratory event.

-Over the last two years, funding has been used to repair a damaged water supply system into the school and for badly needed school addition to kitchen and dining room.
-With further funding over the next three years we hope to help by funding the building of a girls dormitory to increase ease of accessibility for girls attending the school.
+Over past years, this funding has been used to repair a damaged water supply system into the school and for badly needed school addition to the kitchen and dining room.
+With further funding over the next two years we hope to help by funding the Rinpoche’s vision for a Rolwaling Museum.
+This will encourage travellers to stay longer and learn more of the Valleys rich history, geography and spiritual landmarks.
+We aare seeking funding partners in this regard.

 Today, we could say the three Norwegian ecophilosophy-minded mountaineers sought out an ethically grounded, place-responsive learning approach to Himalyan travel in the Scandinavian friluftsliv tradition.
-Most simply put, they wanted to NOT climb a sacred mountain, Tseringma or Gaurishankar in English, and in so doing, honour local traditions and wishes of the Rolwaling Sherpa people who they so admired.
+Most simply put, they wanted to NOT climb a sacred mountain, Tseringma or Gauri Shankar in Hindu, and in so doing, honour local traditions and wishes of the Rolwaling Sherpa people who they so admired.

 In 1971, Tseringma, as a sacred mountain among a Beyul region (sacred hidden lands), had not been summited despite much pressure by application of climbing expedition groups from Western countries.
 (It was eventually summited in 1981 by an Australian group.)
 It is important to highlight that the “anti” of their journey was an opposition to climbing and summiting sacred mountains and the general ambivalence to local cultures and traditions.
-They were not opposed to climbing and summiting mountains in general.
+They were not opposed to climbing and summiting mountains in general, but felt that the experience had evolved to an assault on mountains and host communities.

 The people of Beding, under the towering Tseringma, welcomed the three Norwegians, who spent many weeks learning sustainable living practices and seasonal rituals of this “life necessities”–living in equilibrium–society.
 When they did ascend the mountain, it was with the good wishes of the communities spiritual leaders with a roughly selected advisement to only go to a certain height.
-The climbing was, of course, challenging, but it was joyously noted, that the “airy” heights can be so easily celebrated when the physical and psychological burden of attaining the dangerous summit environment is not the goal.
+The climbing was, of course, challenging, but it was joyously noted, that the “airy heights” can be so easily celebrated when the physical and psychological burden of attaining the dangerous summit environment is not the goal.
 They were accompanied by two local young men from the region in the spirit of sharing both climbing techniques and local practices of being in the mountains.
-Nils Faarlund now prefers to call the anti-expedition of 1971 a pilgrimage and I believe this is an apt use of the word.

-They’d hoped their experience would serve as exemplary of another more nature and culturally friendly way to approach the Himilayan mountaineering experience.
-Equally importantly to them, they hoped their actions–or lack of certain actions–would preserve the sanctity of Tseringma.
+They’d hoped their experience would serve as exemplary of another more nature and culturally friendly, less obtrusive way to approach the Himilayan mountaineering experience.
+Equally importantly to them, they hoped their actions–or lack of certain actions–would preserve the sanctity of Tseringma as were the wishes of the Sherpa peoples in the Rolwaling Valley.
 For mountaineering generally, they hoped to instill a spirit of good manners back into the noble mountaineering tradition to which they had been a part and would continue to be a part both in Norway and abroad.
 Sigmund Kvaloy Setrend would return to the Beding region many times.
-He was eventually honoured with the status of lama.
-He worked tirelessly back home in environmental advocacy issues and promoting an ecophilosophic vision to curb the destructive forces of the “industrial growth complex.”
+He was eventually honoured with the status of Lama.
+Each of the three in their own way worked tirelessly back home in environmental advocacy issues and promoting an ecophilosophic vision to curb the destructive forces of the “industrial growth complex.”

 Arne Naess and Nils Faarlund getting guidance from the community of Beding Spiritual Leaders as to how high Tseringma should be climbed.